superdesk/superdesk/README.md

 $ ./scripts/docker-local-demo.sh
 ```

-Open in browser `http://localhost:80` after server will be ready.
+Open in a browser `http://localhost:80` after the server will be ready.

-If you can not log in you probably need to run `./scripts/docker-local-create-user.sh`.
+If you can't log in then you probably need to run `./scripts/docker-local-create-user.sh`.

 If you're going to assign some hostname to the instance, you should also set it in the config here https://github.com/superdesk/superdesk/blob/master/docker/docker-compose.yml.sh#L44-L45 and here https://github.com/superdesk/superdesk/blob/master/docker/docker-compose.yml.sh#L55 instead of `127.0.0.1`.